COG-UK/docs/gisaid.md

 ---

 Sequencing sites can opt-in to a process where consensus sequences uploaded to CLIMB that pass high quality QC are automatically submitted to GISAID on their behalf.

+## How do I opt-in?

 You can opt-in via your [Institute profile on Majora](https://majora.covid19.climb.ac.uk/forms/institute/).
 One only user per site needs to provide this information and it is does not need to be the same person who provides the metadata or uploads the sequences.

-## How do I opt-in?

 You will need to provide:

 * your e-mail address (we will pass this on to GISAID curators to contact you about your entries)
 * a valid GISAID username (**if you have not registered, [you will need to get a GISAID account first](https://www.gisaid.org/registration/register/)**), this username **is not your email address**, failing to provide the username for your account will cause errors for your submissions
 * the name of the lab or labs that you wish to credit as the originating lab (this will include your sequencing lab)
 * a list of people you wish you credit

+You will also need to raise this to Sam in `#outbound-distribution` as we must notify GISAID of your username.

 ## How does it work?